scherzoq/Line-Game/README.md

 ## Introduction
 For this coding project, I used C# to create a line game (see [Game Rules](#game-rules), below).
 I was provided with a web client (HTML/CSS, JavaScript) to render the game and manage user interactions (the client is dumb, and knows nothing about the game).
 I used C# and WebSocket API to implement the game logic, maintain the game state, and process requests from and send responses to the web client.

-Specifically, this program uses SuperWebSocketNETServer, a .NET implemention of the WebSocket API.
+This program specificallly uses SuperWebSocketNETServer, a .NET implemention of the WebSocket API.
 For a full list of external packages/code used in the program, please see the [Attribution](#attribution) section below.

 ## Running the Application
 1. Open LineGame.sln in Visual Studio, then run Program.cs.